kqr/qweyboard/README.md

 This is a short tutorial on how to use the Qweyboard.
 The Qweyboard is easy to learn, because it is a lot like a regular QWERTY keyboard in that each key produces a letter in the final word.
-THere are three main differences to your regular QWERTY keyboard:
+THere are three main differences to your normal QWERTY keyboard:

 1. The most common letters are under your fingers already, which means less movement is required.
 By just learning the ten keys under your fingers, you can already type a lot of stuff.
-[Insert some number here if it turns out impressive]

 2. The keys are almost completely symmetrically laid out.
 This makes the Qweyboard surprisingly easy to learn.
 Your muscle memory loves symmetry.